hasuf/docker-dev-android/README.md

 * Accelerated Android Emulator (assuming VTX is available)
 * Access to connected Android devices through the container
 * All the necessary Fedora packages for the above
-* All GUIs are run leveraging your local X server (no VNC'ing or ssh'ing to run programs like Android Studio).
+* All GUIs are run leveraging your local X server (ie, no VNC'ing or ssh'ing to run programs like Android Studio).

-The environment uses [Docker volumes](https://docs.docker.com/reference/builder/#volume) to map a directory that will be used as the dev user's home directory.
+* The environment uses [Docker volumes](https://docs.docker.com/reference/builder/#volume) to map a directory that will be used as the dev user's home directory.
 It's in this directory where you can store persistent data (Android studio settings, code, etc).

+**NOTE: Vagrant makes it easy to package up extra Docker configuration.
+It's also supposed to allow you to set up Docker under non-Linux environments.
+However, I have not tested this.
+(See Limitations section.)**

 Getting Up and Running